ozelen/presentation-app-architecture/PITCHME.md

 - Requirements for Software are less deterministic              <!-- .element: class="fragment" -->
 - Implementation Process is less deterministic as well          <!-- .element: class="fragment" -->
 - Very domain specific                                          <!-- .element: class="fragment" -->

 #VSLIDE

+## Key Architecture Principles

+- Consider the following key principles when designing your architecture:
+- Build to change instead of building to last.
+- Model to analyze and reduce risk.
+- Use models and visualizations as a communication and collaboration tool.
+- Identify key engineering decisions.

+#VSLIDE